saphewilliam/saphe-packages/packages/react-table/README.md

 ### Basic Usage

-The following code shows a basic functional React component which implements a table using the `useTable` hook.
+The following code shows a basic functional React component that implements a table using the `useTable` hook.
 Feel free to open the [Basic Example]() and type along to see the IntelliSense and TypeChecking do it's thing!
-It is also possible to define `ColumnTypes`, `columns` and `data` inline with the `useTable` function, but here they're shown separately to demonstrate the use of the `Columns<T>` and `Data<T>` types.
+It is also possible to define `ColumnTypes`, `columns` and `data` in-line with the `useTable` function, but here they're shown separately to demonstrate the use of the `Columns<T>` and `Data<T>` types.

-Basic functional react component type along, see the errors, can also be done inline but we didn't to show how to use the types,

 ```tsx
 import React, { ReactElement } from 'react';